kyanderson0446/MSBA_HC/README.md

     Seaborn

 # Next Steps and Conclusion
 For this project, I would have liked to have had more collaboration with other teams as it became apparent that each team member was a **"Subject Matter Expert"**.
-This made collaboration difficult because each team member was working on their own part of the code and didn't get to see the full picture.
+This made collaboration difficult because each team member was working on their own part of the code, and didn't get to see the full picture.
 Which is tough to ask but I ended up being that person.
-So for next time, I think having everyone work through the code together instead of chunks, would be helpful so everyone has the same base level understanding.
+Therefore, for next time, having everyone work through the code together instead of chunks, would be helpful so that everyone has the same base level understanding.
 ## Steps to improve model
 To improve model performance and address the gap between internal validation and Kaggle scores: